MarkCotch/pam_usbkey/README.md

 corresponding Public SSH Key is present for root then access is granted.

 Be advised that this only affects the LOCAL environment.
 Kerberos tokens are NOT created, modified or overridden.
+Likewise home directory encryption that is based on the user's password

 Required packages:
 bash, perl, at, OpenSSL(-devel), sed, pam-devel